orbforge/orb-docs/docs/orb-app/creating-an-account.md

 1. Download and install the Orb app from the Google Play Store, App Store, or from our website.
 2. Open the app and proceed through the onboarding steps.
-3. On the Orb Summary view, tap "Create Account."
+3. On the Orb Summary view, tap "Create Account".
 4. Enter your email address or choose one of the other authentication methods:
    - Google
    - Apple